adamzvolanek/DevRackDocs/radarr.md

 This page covers the setup of radarr to deploy in my docker-compose stack(s).
 Likewise some investigation of configuration files to track and have deployable configuration on compose up.

+Reference TRaSH Guide's for [Radarr](https://trash-guides.info/Radarr/) for additional more in-depth documentation.

+## Automated

+Configuration file to be generated from 'blank' radarr install and imported during compose or a part of local stack directory.

+In-Work: Use of [Recyclarr](./recyclarr) to create default deployable configuration for both sonarr and radarr.

 ## Manual Steps

 Follow these steps if a config file is not provided.